AryanAhadinia/AryanAhadinia/README.md

 #### Teaching

 During my BSc, I had the chance to engage in teaching as a TA and Head TA.
-When I was Head-TA of CE-282 Linear Algebra, I have created a [persian LaTeX template for assignments](https://github.com/AryanAhadinia/persian-assignment-template) then, which is now used across several courses there.
+When I was Head-TA of _CE-282: Linear Algebra_, I have created a [persian LaTeX template for assignments](https://github.com/AryanAhadinia/persian-assignment-template) then, which is now used across several courses there.
 Feel free to change or adopt it for your usage.

 ### Starting Point